jainpradhuman2311/API-Insight-Lab/USER_MANUAL.md

-# API Performance Tester - User Manual
+# API Insight Lab - User Manual

-A comprehensive guide to using the API Performance Tester module effectively.
+A comprehensive guide to using the API Insight Lab module effectively.

 ## Table of Contents